fmoessbauer/drace/HowTo/HowTo.md

 ![report_pic](./Images/report_settings.png)

-One can create a nice looking HTML-Reports when using the **[ReportConverter](##ReportConverter)**.
+A nice looking HTML-Report can be created by using the **[ReportConverter](##ReportConverter)**.
 The GUI extends the command such that the ReportConverter is used.
 Therefore, the path to the Python script `ReportConverter.py` or the `ReportConverter.exe` must be specified in "Report > Configure Report".
 Also a name for the xml report which is created by DRace must be specified (or just use the default value).

 Note: Python 3 must be installed and in the Windows-PATH environment variable when using the python script.